Looking to get a six-pack as a skinny guy? Getting abs comes down to:

 Skinny guys often fall into the trap of thinking they can do 100 crunches every day, get the abs fired up, and think they’ll get a remarkable six-pack.
 While they might be able to bulk up the abs a bit, those guys will still be skinny everywhere else so it won’t have the visual look they were hoping for.
-The truth is that no one is impressed with skinny guy abs (There was a time when I was one of these skinny guys, but you could see my ribs along with my abs.)
+The truth is that no one is impressed with skinny guy abs (There was a time when I was one of these skinny guys, but you could see my ribs.)
 People are impressed with an athletic, powerful, and robust looking body that is still lean enough to see abs.

 So the goal will be to build lots of muscle, getting your BMI up to the higher range of “normal” for your height, while doing some extra ab/oblique accessory work at the end of your workouts.

-I’m skinny or skinny-fat and yet I can’t see my abs right now
+I’m skinny and yet I can’t see my abs right now

 If you can’t see your abs now and you’re very lean, that’s okay, because it’ll get easier to see your abs once you’re bigger and stronger.
 The reason why is because when you’re muscular, you can store lots of fat on your body while looking way leaner since that same amount of fat would now be stretched out more over the larger muscles.

 For example, let’s say there’s a guy who’s 6’1 tall, 160 pounds, and 15% bodyfat.
 That would mean he’s got around 24 pounds of fat on his body.
 He can’t see his abs because there is a layer of fat on top of them and his abs are small and untrained.